064718-lgtm/hw4/README.md

 - Put several clear, front-facing photos for each member in their folder.
 (The app auto-creates empty folders on first run.)
 - To use a different root folder, set `PHOTO_FOLDER=/path/to/photos` before launching.
 - After adding photos, restart the app (or click reload in Streamlit) so the LBPH model retrains on the new data.
+- For Streamlit Cloud (to avoid bundling a dataset), upload a ZIP containing `photos/<member>/` folders at runtime; the app will extract and retrain in-session.

 ## Run the app (Gradio)
 ```bash